klauer/f460/README.md

 1. CSS-NSLS2 download: http://cs-studio.sourceforge.net/nsls2/nsls2.html
    OPI screens are provided in $TOP/opi for CSS/BOY.
-   Import these into your css-workspace and set the macros appropriately.
+   Import these into your css-workspace and set the macros to match the IOC settings.

 Installation
 ------------